rtryanzhu/SQL_Notes/README.md

 # SQL_Notes
+# Subquery
-# Subquery: Use another query as the condition in its superior query.
+Use another query as the condition in its superior query.
 ## Example
 select
 	order_id, order_date, customer_id